• Skip to primary navigation

 Innocent murmurs

 If your vet suspects your puppy may have an innocent murmur, he or she will check for the murmur again at the next visit.
-If it’s still present, then this indicates it may not actually be an innocent murmur.
+If it’s still present, then it may not actually be an innocent murmur.
 At that point, your vet will probably recommend further diagnostics.

-Small Yorkie puppy on a colorful rug, photo
+Small Yorkie puppy on a colorful rug

 Some puppies may be born with innocent murmurs that go away as they get older.